This is a placeholder for a developing story. Something seems rotten … and I don’t think it will turn out to be the food.

 Nelson Mandela did an excellent job as president of South Africa.
 He honored the notion of a limited constitutional republic, avoided wealth redistribution policies, kept the national budget close to balanced running a relatively small deficit despite extraordinary circumstances, and emphasized people coming together rather than pitting groups against each other.
 Mandela maintained a reasonable foreign policy and careful alliances with other countries.

-From the carefully-released snippets of his “note” and “literature” it would seem that Paul Ciancia, the LAX TSA shooter, is part of the Sovereign Citizen movement.
+From the carefully released snippets of his “note” and “literature” it would seem that Paul Ciancia, the LAX TSA shooter, is part of the Sovereign Citizen movement.
 The news media has not, so far, mentioned this phrase.
-Instead, they simply describe him over and over as “anti-government” — intending to evoke the Tea Party, which they also try to portray this way. [...]
+Instead, they simply describe him over and over as “anti-government” — intending to evoke the Tea Party, also portrayed as “anti-government” (it is not, of course).

 The “most transparent administration in history” has been putting those NSA phone records to use, against reporters — and whistleblowers.
 Even the Washington Post, normally a reliable water-carrier for the administration, has taken notice:

 The woman who tried to breach the barricades around the White House (and perhaps the Capitol building) allegedly had a history of mental illness.
 You can tell that there was insanity going on: She fired seventeen shots at an unarmed person.

 Well, actually, that was the police.
 But in any event, Miriam Carey was not in her right mind, and is no longer in her body as well.
 After she slammed into the barricade, knocking down one officer, then slamming into a police care as she sped away, I can understand the officers’ excitement.
 They are charged with protecting President Obama, and it is a credit to their professionalism that they take this job seriously.